ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab08.md

 3. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
 If you are working with a partner only one of you needs to create the repo.

-4. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo
+4. If you are working with a partner and you are the one who created the github repo, add your partner as a collaborator on the repo

-5. Decide on initial navigator and driver.

-6. Driver, log on to your CSIL account.
+5. Driver, log on to your CSIL account.

-7. Open a terminal window and log into the correct machine.
+6. Open a terminal window and log into the correct machine.

-8. Change into your CS 16 directory
+7. Change into your CS 16 directory

-9. Clone your github repo in the ~/cs16/ directory.
+8. Clone your github repo in the ~/cs16/ directory.
 Then cd into your repo directory.

 Note: Remember to push your work to github at the end of EVERY work session.
 That way, both partners always have access to the latest version of the code even if the code is being developed on one partner's CoE account.

 # Step 2: Writing the programs
-This lab will have you create FIVE (5) programs: anagram.cpp, choose.cpp, histogram.cpp, and palindrome.cpp.
-Each of the 5 programs is worth 30 points.
+This lab will have you create three programs: anagram.cpp, choose.cpp, and palindrome.cpp.
 Each should be solved in its own file and each must be submitted for full assignment credit.
 You must follow the instructions carefully.
 It is not enough to pass the submit.cs check as the instructor and the TAs *will* be checking your submitted program files for style.

-NOTE: IF AN ASSIGNMENT BELOW ASKS YOU TO IMPLEMENT A CERTAIN APPROACH (e.g. you must use vectors somewhere, or dynamic arrays somewhere else), YOU **MUST** FOLLOW THOSE INSTRUCTIONS VERY CAREFULLY!!!
+NOTE: IF AN ASSIGNMENT BELOW ASKS YOU TO IMPLEMENT A CERTAIN APPROACH (e.g. you must use dynamic arrays somewhere, YOU **MUST** FOLLOW THOSE INSTRUCTIONS VERY CAREFULLY!!!

 ## Program to find if two strings are anagrams
 In your github directory open a file named anagram.cpp (all lowercase).
 In that file write a function called isAnagram that takes two strings as arguments and returns a boolean true if the two strings are anagrams, otherwise it returns false.
 The function should not be case sensitive and should disregard any punctuation or spaces.
 Two strings are anagrams if the letters can be rearranged to form each other.
 For example, “Eleven plus two” is an anagram of “Twelve plus one”.
 Each string contains one “v”, three “e’s”, two “l’s”, etc. You may use either the string class or a C-style string.
 Either way, you may **not** use built-in C++ functions that we have NOT discussed in lecture.